AICONSlab/novas3d/docs/install.md

         cd novas3d

-    If you want to create a virtual environment where NOVAS3D can be run,
+    If you want to create a virtual environment with anaconda where NOVAS3D can be run,

         conda create -n novas3d python=3.8
         source activate novas3d